Extinction135/TSK/README.md

 An actor is composed of sprite, movement, collision, and input components.
 A gameobject is composed of sprite, movement, and collision components.
 These components are then passed to global classes with functions.
 Sometimes actors or gameobjects are passed to these global classes functions too.
-A great deal of effort has been made to keep the codebase small, clear, and fast.

 MVC is also strictly enforced, via the HandleInput(), Update(), and Draw() methods.